Parames0303/E-commerce-Marketing-and-sales-analysis/README.md

 Focus on boosting acquisition in Q3–Q4 to balance strong retention

+Reallocate marketing budgets based on historical ROI by channel/month

+Design customer segment-specific engagement flows for growth

-For full details, refer to the notebook Scaler_business_use_case_1.ipynb.
+For full details, refer to the notebook (Scaler_business_use_case_1.ipynb).